Frequently Asked Questions

-Call us at Coralville Office Phone Number 319-338-7520 during office hours to make an appointment.
+Call us at Pediatric Dentistry of Coralville Phone Number Phone: 319-338-7520 during office hours to make an appointment.
 Some days may have extended hours available, so ask our front desk staff for more information!

 You can also ask about issurance and payment options.